VinceZK/Logon/README.md

 "ui-logon" uses redis as the session store for PassportJS.
 So you have to install the redis server.
 Please refer the [quick guide](https://redis.io/topics/quickstart) for how to install redis.

 JSON-On-Relations depends on MySql(5.6).
-Please refer the [How-to-use](https://github.com/VinceZK/json-on-relations) on JSON-On-Relations on how to populate the data in MDB.
+Please refer the [set-up guide](https://github.com/VinceZK/json-on-relations/wiki/Setup) on JSON-On-Relations on how to populate the data in MDB.

-After get the above prerequisite done.
+After get the above prerequisites done.
 You can now follow the steps below to setup the server:
 1. Install it to your node project:
    ```bash
    $ npm install ui-logon --save